RJArmitage/rfxtrx-stateful-tilt/README.md

 ## Somfy Venetian Blinds

-These options are only available when the Venetian blind mode is set to "US" or "EU".
+These options are only available when the venetian blind mode is set to "US" or "EU".
 Note that Somfy venetian blinds have a "my" position which would normally be set to the blind mid position (ie. fully tilted open).
-Hence a Somfy venetian blind has three "goto" positions - fully lifted, fully closed and tilted open.
+Hence a Somfy venetian blind has three directly supported states - fully lifted, fully closed and tilted open.

-At the moment the component does not support full tilt operations.
-Instead it supports tilting to the mid point (position 2) along with an extra tilt before and after this point (positions 1 and 3).
+At the moment the component does not support the full tilt operations that the motor is capable of.
+Instead it supports tilting to the mid point (50%) along with an extra tilt before and after this point (25% and 75%).
 The extra positions are provided by tilting up or down from the mid point for a number of milliseconds.
 Set whatever works for you in the configuration.

 - **Open time (secs)** - Number of seconds that the blind requires to completely lift.
 Allow the time for the worst case which would be to lift from fully tilted upward.
 - **Close time (secs)** - Number of seconds that the blind requires to complely close when fuly lifted.